C.J. Abrams Player Props: Nationals vs. Padres

-The Washington Nationals, including C.J.
-Abrams and his .553 slugging percentage over his past 10 games, battle starter Ryan Weathers and the San Diego Padres at Nationals Park, Wednesday at 7:05 PM ET.
+C.J.
+Abrams -- with a slugging percentage of .611 in his past 10 games, including three home runs -- will be in action for the Washington Nationals against the San Diego Padres, with Blake Snell on the hill, on May 25 at 4:05 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Padres.
+In his most recent game he had a one-hit showing (1-for-2) against the Padres.

 C.J.
 Abrams Game Info & Props vs. the Padres